z0lt4np4l1nk4s/AutomaticSpeechRecognition/README.md

 | GMM‑HMM  | **99 %**                   |
 | CNN      | **92 %**                   |

-Confusion matrices are generated automatically in the notebook (`sklearn.metrics.ConfusionMatrixDisplay`).
+Confusion matrices are generated automatically in the notebook (`sklearn.metrics.ConfusionMatrixDisplay`)

 ---